 We will reduce waste by using raw materials as effectively as possible.

-[Nutrition commitment]

-Percentage of products with improved nutritional value
+[Nutrition commitment] Percentage of products with improved nutritional value

 We will increase the number of products with improved nutritional value with "AminoScience."

-Provision of products with improved nutritional value in "delicious salt reduction" and "protein intake optimization"
+Provision of products with improved nutritional value in "delicious salt reduction" and "protein intake optimization" million people We will utilize "AminoScience" to promote delicious salt reduction and improve protein intake.
+Nutrition education for employees (cumulatively) We will focus on providing thorough education on nutrition for our employees (FY2025 target).

-400 million people annually

-We will utilize "AminoScience" to promote delicious salt reduction and improve protein intake

-Nutrition education for employees

-(cumulatively)

-100,000 employees

-We will focus on providing thorough education on nutrition for our employees (FY2025 target).

 Availability of products utilizing the physiological and nutritional functions of amino acids

 We will work to double the utilization of physiological functions that condition the body and nutritional functions that deliver nutrients to the body.
 [Intangible assets]